 Searching for things to do in Orange County?
-The sunny Southern California town is more than beaches and theme parks (though, there are plenty of those as well).
-Art, culture, history, rugged adventure, and entertainment are happening all over town.
+The sunny Southern California county is more than beaches and theme parks (though there are plenty of those as well).
+Art, culture, history, rugged adventure, and entertainment are happening everywhere.

 The region offers a wide selection of activities, attractions, and outdoor recreation (not to mention a stunning West Coast California sunset) for families, couples, and group travelers.
 Whether you’re in town for business or leisure, take a minute to check out some of these fun things to do in Orange County.

 Show Table of Contents

 - Things to Do in Orange County & Places to Visit

 - 1. Richard Nixon Presidential Library and Museum